 TMJ Pain Can Cause a Lot of Distress.
 Not Sure What Doctor You Can See for TMJ Pain?
 Read Below.
 Call Us to Schedule a Consultation.
 Serving Patients From All Over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 So what doctor do I see for TMJ pain?

 How does a TMJ doctor treat TMJ pain?

 What can you tell me about your TMJ doctors?

 Do you have a TMJ doctor near me?

 Pain in the TMJ (jaw joint) can be difficult to deal with unless you seek professional care.
 You might be wondering, though, what professional you should see about it, and although you could see your primary doctor, you may be better off seeing a particular kind of doctor.
 You’ll find many of these special doctors here at Koala® Center For Sleep & TMJ Disorders.
 Contact us today or keep reading to learn more about us, our doctors, and our treatments for TMJ pain.